Everest Base Camp Trek in November – A Complete Guide

 Stay Hydrated

 Thirst is normally suppressed in cold surroundings.
-It should be best to however remember to keep hydrated.
-Water plays a role in preventing outbreak of altitude sickness which may occur at the low altitude of Everest Base Camp.
+It is best to remember to keep hydrated.
+Later plays a role in preventing altitude sickness, which may occur at the low altitude of Everest Base Camp.

 Listen to Your Body

 In the trek, pay attention to your body.
-When you start experiencing the elements of the altitude sickness or headache, nausea, or dizziness, then do not hesitate to go down to a lower altitude and, in case it is necessary, consult the doctor.
+When you start experiencing the symptoms of altitude sickness, such as headache, nausea, or dizziness, do not hesitate to go down to a lower altitude and, if necessary, consult a doctor.

 Plan for Variable Weather

-The weather at the Everest Base Camp trek in November can be unpredictable, so be prepared for it.
-You should also carry a raincoat and windproof layers of clothing.
+The weather on the Everest Base Camp trek in November can be unpredictable, so be prepared.
+You should also carry a raincoat and windproof layers.

 Warm Sleeping Arrangements:

-One can also have freezing nights at a height near the Everest Base Camp.
-Make sure your room is well heated and better still bring your own sleeping bag that preserves heat, the portable liner.
+One can also experience freezing nights at elevations near Everest Base Camp.
+Make sure your room is well-heated and, better still, bring your own sleeping bag that retains heat and a portable liner.

 Dress in Layers: